caleblareau/pan-viral-reactivation/README.md

 # pan-viral-reactivation
-CL + LP analyses of viral reactivation using single-cell sequencing
+analyses of viral reactivation using single-cell sequencing

 ## How to execute